News By Tag

 How did one of the most interesting entrepreneurial adventures of the 20th century become little more than a tax write-off before disappearing completely?

-Dean Zatkowsky, a Kinko’s marketing executive from 1986 through 1999, thinks he knows.
-His new book, E Pluribus Kinko’s: A Story of Business, Democracy, and Freaky Smart People (BookSurge, 2009), claims that Kinko’s was done in by the loss of its innovative, democratic culture.
+Dean Zatkowsky, a Kinko’s marketing executive from 1986 through 1999, thinks he knows the answer.
+His book, E Pluribus Kinko’s: A Story of Business, Democracy, and Freaky Smart People (available in paperback and Kindle format at Amazon.com), claims that Kinko’s was done in by the loss of its innovative, democratic culture.

 However, after thirty years of continuous growth and profitability, the founding partners had no exit strategy.
 To create one, they had to consolidate 126 separate partnerships into a single company.
 Along the way, the democratic culture suffered.

-“We brought in some Wall Street professionals to help us take the company public, and neither party was prepared for the culture shock.
-Reorganizing the company for an IPO required a more top-down management structure, sapping our energy and creativity.
+“We brought in some Wall Street professionals to help us take the company public, but no one was prepared for the culture shock.
+Reorganizing the company for an IPO, the experts demanded a more top-down management structure, sapping our energy and creativity.
 I’m not sure anyone realized how important the culture was to our success.”

-Eventually, the Wall Street firm bought out the founding partners and then sold the rolled-up company to FedEx, which has since written down nearly the entire purchase price.
+Eventually, the Wall Street firm bought out the founding partners, and later sold the rolled-up company to FedEx, which has since written down nearly the entire purchase price.
 “That’s how one of the most interesting entrepreneurial adventures of the twentieth century became little more than a tax write-off before disappearing completely,”

 Zatkowsky describes three pillars of Kinko’s democracy.
 “The Philosophy was like a constitution that clearly articulated stakeholder rights and expectations;

 Organizational democracy champion Traci Fenton, of WorldBlu, Inc. (www.worldblu.com)